Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

 Education features

 • Attack simulation training allows you to run realistic but benign cyber-attack scenarios in your organization.
 If you don't already have phishing simulation capabilities from your primary email security provider, Microsoft's simulated attacks can help you identify and find vulnerable users, policies, and practices.
-This is important knowledge to have and correct before a real attack impacts your organization.
+This capability contains important knowledge to have and correct before a real attack impacts your organization.
 Post simulation we assign in product or custom training to educate users about the threats they missed, ultimately reducing your organization's risk profile.
-With Attack simulation training we deliver messages directly into the inbox, so the user experience is rich.
+With Attack simulation training, we deliver messages directly into the inbox, so the user experience is rich.
 This also means no security changes such as overrides needed to get simulations delivered correctly.

-Get started here: Get started using Attack simulation
+Get started here: Get started using Attack simulation.

 Jump right into delivering a simulation here: How to setup automated attacks and training within Attack simulation training